You are looking for a PhD position ?

 Candidates with a background in (physical) chemistry and strong affinity with astronomy/astrochemistry are strongly encouraged to apply.
 Basic knowledge in the direction of quantum chemical computations is beneficial.

 The PhD student will be appointed at the Sackler Laboratory for Astrophysics (http://home.strw.leidenuniv.nl/~linnartz/start.html) at Leiden University.
-The research project will be conducted in the group of Dr. Jordy Bouwman (http://home.strw.leidenuniv.nl/~bouwman/index.html) within a Vidi program that is fully funded by the Dutch Organization for Scientific Research.
+The research project will be conducted under supervision of Dr. Jordy Bouwman (http://home.strw.leidenuniv.nl/~bouwman/index.html) within a Vidi program that is fully funded by the Dutch Organization for Scientific Research.

 For applications, please send a cover letter, a resume and email addresses of two references to Dr. Jordy Bouwman (firstname.lastname@example.org)